 Around 50 kilometers from Marseille, the Fos Cavaou LNG terminal entered commercial service in 2010.
-Operated by Elengy, this terminal with its 3 massive storage tanks boasts a regasification capacity of 8.25 billion cubic meters per year (Gm3/yr), which is around 20% of annual gas consumption in France.
+Owned by Fosmax LNG and operated by Elengy, this terminal with its 3 massive storage tanks boasts a regasification capacity of 8.25 billion cubic meters per year (Gm3/yr), which is around 20% of annual gas consumption in France.
 Since 2010, this terminal has served nearly 200 LNG carriers, including one of the largest in the world: a Qatari Q-max with an overall length of 345 meters.
 Elengy is currently preparing for the possibility of expanding its capacity in response to customer demand between now and 2020, and to provide security of natural gas supplies in Western Europe.
 Known as CAPMAX, this project will require the construction of one or two additional tanks to increase the regasification capacity to 16.5 Gm3/yr.

 More on the same topic